Young Entrepreneur Elevator-Pitch

 Local businesses and organizations can support YEEPTM competitions by contributing toward the cash awards, donating goods and services to be distributed to finalists, providing business guidance by participating in “Elevator-Pitch” practices, organizing group sponsorships by supporting and encouraging employee or member participation, serving as judges or even providing “elevator-pitch” practice spaces.
 Most importantly, support can be demonstrated by simply encouraging all of our young and aspiring entrepreneurs.

-In addition, businesses and organizations may also support a competition session and join the YEEPTM network at the following support levels:
+In addition, businesses and organizations may also support a competition session by simply donating via and/or joining the YEEPTM network at the following support levels:

 A small administrative fee applies when contributing via this website.
 Any amount can be contributed by making a check payable to Athelda Scotia or YEEP (to Post Office Box 7, Brunswick, Maryland 21716).